 The media’s reckoning with the climate crisis

-These stark, unflinching statements from politicians are coming at a moment where the media is a startlingly reticent on the impact of the climate crisis.
+These stark, unflinching statements from politicians are coming at a moment where the media is startlingly reticent on the impact of the climate crisis.
 While most major networks have been reporting on the floods in Tennessee and Hurricane Ida, they are wary of connecting these extreme weather disasters to the phrase “climate change,” and very infrequently use the term on air.

-While major news networks cannot ignore catastrophic weather events as they happen, they appear to be treating them as isolated incidents and choosing not to connect them to a larger narrative surrounding climate change, a grand-scale view that president Biden is urging Americans to be aware of now more than ever.
+While major news networks cannot ignore catastrophic weather events as they happen, they appear to be treating them as isolated incidents and choosing not to connect them to a larger narrative surrounding climate change, a grand-scale view that President Biden is urging Americans to be aware of now more than ever.